jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 (normally in /usr/share/applications) without and categories
 or directories.

-Jgmenu has a *search* capability.
+jgmenu has a *search* capability.
 When a menu is open, just start
 typing to invoke a filter.

 Carrying on the comparison with dmenu, the equivalent can be achieved